pH-7/sapphire/README.md

 ## 🚀 Set It Up

-1. Run `composer install` to install the project's dependencies.
+1. Run `composer install` to install the project dependencies.
-2. Located in the project's root, rename `.env.dist` to `.env` and edit the details in there.
+2. Located in the project root, rename `.env.dist` to `.env` and edit the app details.
-3. Start the app's server `php server.php`
+3. Start the app server `php server.php`